-T = the set of all TAZs in the model area; cutoff = chosen threshold for defining the market area; trips ${pikj}$ = the number of trips by income group i for purpose p between TAZ k and TAZ j;
+T = the set of all TAZs in the model area; cutoff = chosen threshold for defining the market area; trips ${pikj}$ = the number of trips for purpose p by income group i between TAZ k and TAZ j;

-$\log \sup{pikj}$ = the log sum of the access utilities for travel by income group i for purpose p between TAZ k and TAZ j.
+$\log \sup{pikj}$ = the log sum of the access utilities for travel for purpose p by income group i between TAZ k and TAZ j.

 Several percentage cutoffs were tested, in particular 75% and 50%.
 The log sum threshold in Equation (3.3) was chosen by examining ordered plots of log sum values for all TAZs and each trip purpose.
-For the Medford data, the value of 1 was chosen as the threshold for determining the market area, because the average log sum trends for all zones have inflection points of 1, as log sums increase rapidly to the left of the inflection points and decline gradually to the right (Reiff and Gregor 2005).
+Reiff and Gregor (2005) conducted a study in Medford, Oregon, in which the value of 1 was chosen as the threshold for determining the market area, because the average log sum trends for all zones have inflection points of 1, as log sums increase rapidly to the left of the inflection points and decline gradually to the right (Reiff and Gregor 2005).